This Content Was Last Updated on March 21, 2023 by Jessica Garbett

 - An accounts book on paper

 - A spreadsheet – we can let you have a suitable template on request (note Spreadsheets may not be viable post Making Tax Digital spreadsheets need to be able to connect to HMRC with Bridging Software)

 - A computer package like Freeagent, Quickbooks, Sage or Xero (but these may be too complex for many sole traders)

 - Bespoke industry specific package, eg for retail, motor or construction industry – these will go a lot further than just accounting and offer comprehensive business management features.

-The proposed Making Tax Digital regime will mandate the use of some sort of electronic accounting system in due course, some when after 2021 (2019 for VAT registered businesses).
+The proposed Making Tax Digital regime will mandate the use of some sort of electronic accounting system for most Sole Traders and Partnerships from April 2023 onward.
 We are recommending FreeAgent to clients as an accounting system for MTD compliance, but we are “open platform” so we will endeavour to work with whatever system you choose to use.